decentraland/old-documentation/_posts/sdk-reference/2018-01-11-scene-contents.md

 This is the Decentraland build configuration file.

-We provide a tool called _metaverse-compiler_, it comes with the _metaverse-api_ package.
-This tool is in charge of reading the _build.json_ file and compile your scene in a way that the client can run it.
-All it really does is bundle Typescript code into a WebWorker using WebPack.

-> You can also use the CLI to create Node.js servers for multiplayer experiences.

 #### tsconfig.json

 Directories containing a _tsconfig.json_ file are root directories for TypeScript Projects.
-The _tsconfig.json_ file specifies the root files and options required to compile your project in JavaScript.
+The _tsconfig.json_ file specifies the root files and options required to compile your project from TypeScript into JavaScript.

 > You can use another tool or language instead of TypeScript, so long as your scripts are contained within a single Javascript file (scene.js).
 All provided type declarations are made in TypeScript, and other languages and transpilers are not officially supported.

-## Remote scene contents

-Remote scenes inclde the following files:

-1.  **RemoteScene.tsx**: The entry point of the scene.
-2.  **State.tsx**: Handles the scene state.
-This is executed in the remote server.
-3.  **Server.ts**: Configuration for the remote server.
-4.  **scene.json**: The manifest that contains metadata for the scene.
-5.  **package.json** and **package-lock.json**: Specify the versions of all dependencies of the scene.
-6.  **build.json**: The file with the instructions to build the scene.
-7.  **tsconfig.json**: Typescript configuration file.

-## Static scene contents
+## Default files in a static scene

 _A static scene_ includes the following files: